St Matthew’s is involved in a range of outreach and community activities including:

 St Matthew’s has close links with the school and is consulted about changes in governance.
 St Matthew’s takes a school assembly once a month and hosts the annual Harvest, Christmas and Easter services in the church.
 This link is valued by the school and the church.

 Working in partnership with St Ebbe’s Primary School, once a year for a week, we offer a space for reflection and prayer for children of all faiths and none.
 This is a partnership between the charity BeSpace and adult volunteers from St Matthew’s church.
+Here are a few images from a very enjoyable BeSpace week in June 2021:

 Supporting the Oxford Winter Night Shelter (OWNS)